akemin-dayo/KarenPrefs/README.md

 ##### `KarenPrefsBounceBackSwitchCell`

-Tested to work on iOS 7/8/9.
-Does not "bounce back" on iOS 6, but has no adverse effects otherwise.
+Tested to work on iOS 6/7/8/9.
 If you're supporting iOS 5, you must add `-F$(SYSROOT)/System/Library/PrivateFrameworks -weak_framework Preferences` to your `TweakName_LDFLAGS` Makefile variable to avoid a crash.

 This is a `PSSwitchTableCell` subclass that is in a perpetual "on" state.
 When tapped, the switch will animate itself "bouncing back" to the on state.